jacehalvorson/nfl_stats_prototype/README.md

 - *.txt*
 - *.csv*

-## Planned improvements
+## Potential improvements

-> Sorting by attribute
+> Sorting by attribute backwards
-Each attribute is displayed as a button so it can be clicked to sort players from all pages based on a single stat and remain on the same page.
-If the current page is past the new number of pages, the last page should be selected.
+Once sorted by a particular attribute, one should be able to click the button again to reverse the order.
+Also ties should be resolved by player name

 > Data Export to .xlsb
 Only .txt and .csv are currently supported.
 This addition may require more packages to run the program.

-> Imporoved layout
+> Improved layout
 Considering placing buttons above and below the stats instead of on the left side.

 > Different data source